newtonproject/newtonproject-org-website-2.0/newton-website/src/content/newton/index.md

 sidebar: true
 ---

+*Last updated:July 14.*

+*This draft is a work in progress,Welcome to join our <a href="https://t.me/Newtonproject"> telegram group</a> for discussion.*

 Newton 2.0 is the next generation blockchain network designed for Web3 and Metaverse, conceived in response to the shortcomings of existing platforms and designed to enable a new era of large-scale decentralized applications.

 Newton 2.0 draft(Updating),Welcome to the discussion,Last updated:July 14, 2022.